BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs

 Therefore, the importance map should be \emph{point queried} instead of being output on the whole.
-This also further reduces the complexity of our neural network. \item For Monte Carlo estimation, the BSDF sampling process is expected to output not only an outgoing direction but also its \emph{sampling weight}, which is the BSDF value divided by the PDF value.
-In our case, the sampling weight is a 3-channel value and is almost constant since we design our PDFs to have the same shapes with the BSDF slices converted to grayscale. \item For completeness to run in modern renderers with MIS framework, we also compress the BSDFs and PDFs using separate neural networks.
-Since we have full control of the precomputed sampling process, the BSDF and PDF values are readily available. \end{enumerate}
+This also further reduces the complexity of our neural network. \item For Monte Carlo estimation, the BSDF sampling process is expected to output not only an incident direction but also its \emph{sampling weight}, which is the BSDF value divided by the PDF value.
+For multiple-bounce microfacet materials and Disney principled materials, the sampling weight is a 3-channel value and is close to constant since we design our PDFs to have the same shapes with the BSDF slices converted to grayscale.
+For layered materials, the sampling weight data are more complex but still relatively low-frequency.
+Fig.~\ref{fig:sample_weight} shows more details about sampling weight data.